Topics Map > Teaching Strategies > Course Management

 • Let students know when and how you are available and your response rate to questions.

-• As necessary, communicate expectations on online behaviors, academic integrity, and other netiquette.
+• Communicate expectations on online behaviors, academic integrity, and other netiquette as necessary.

 • Discuss any changes to grading that have been made.

-• Repeat important messages and directions in video, text, email, and announcement.
-Students will focus on different communication tools, so they won’t notice your duplicative communication approaches.
+• Repeat essential messages and directions in video, text, email, and announcements.
+Students will focus on different communication tools, so they won’t notice your duplicative approaches.

 Warning signs